 Patient Authorization

-Pro Tip #3: Patient authorization is necessary for covered entities, like healthcare organizations, to obtain an individual's personal health information and billing information.
+Pro Tip #3: Patient authorization is necessary for covered entities, like healthcare organizations, to obtain an individual's personal health information and billing information for purposes other than treatment, payment, or healthcare operations.
 However, it is not required in order for the patient to receive treatment.
 And as you'll see below, there are some exceptions that should be noted.

 A common question many physicians have is: Can I see a patient without getting written authorization?
 The answer is, yes, you can.
 However, it's a good idea to update their medical records and make a note of that when or if it happens.

-If you're a physician and you refer a patient to another healthcare provider, you must have written authorization from the patient in order to share their health information.
-But the rule changes in the event of a worker's compensation claim or a directive from OSHA.
-In these instances, physicians can provide patient information without the need to receive authorization from the patient.
+- Worker’s Compensation and OSHA: In the event of a worker’s compensation claim or a directive from OSHA, physicians can provide patient information without the need to receive authorization from the patient.

 Other circumstances that do not require patient authorization are situations when there's a need to alert law enforcement officials of an imminent danger, either to the patient himself/herself or if the patient is a danger to others.